 By engaging cat in meaningful dialog, I had hoped to meet him halfway.
 Instead he sniffed the air while tracking the erratic flight of a moth across the ceiling.

 “Typical lack of focus,” I grumbled, glaring out a window.

-Taking a stab at reconciliation, my wife explained, “We must make allowances….
-Being a cat, he has certain….” she struggled for the right words, “learning and communication challenges.”
+“We must make allowances, being a cat,” my wife explained, “he has certain….”
+Here she struggled for the right words.
+“Learning and communication challenges.”

 “Sure,” she said, picking up her sewing.

 “Point A: Violation of security.
 Cat has been repeatedly escorted out of places where he has no right to be.
-We have caught him sleeping on the bed, clattering among the dishes and scaling my book case to upset the glasses of milk I inadvertently leave there.”
+He has been caught sleeping on the bed, clattering among the dishes and scaling the bookcase to get at the glasses of milk I inadvertently leave there.”

-“We must do a better job of closing doors and picking up our dishes,” my wife said.
+“We must do a better job of closing doors and picking up ourselves,” my wife said.

-I resented her lack of plural in the word we.
+I resented her lack of the plural in the word we.

 “Point B: Behavioral Issues.
-He swats and hisses at the grand-kids.”
+He swats and hisses at the grandchildren.”

 That got her attention.